-Rightly labelled as “a heart wrapped in fur”, the Briard is a herding dog that is naturally inclined towards staying close to its owner and family.
+Rightly labeled as “a heart wrapped in fur”, the Briard is a herding dog that is naturally inclined towards staying close to its owner and family.

-This shaggy dog is large in size, but this is not something to be intimidated by.
+This shaggy dog is large, but this is not something to be intimidated by.
 It’s agile and strong front is backed by a lovable and protective nature.

 Although it may react aggressively with strangers and be shy to interact with unfamiliar faces, with the right socialization and early training, you can get this dog to enjoy the company of other people.

 Despite its long history, there are many things that you may not know about this breed.

 If you’re looking for a dog that is highly energetic, strong, and can go overboard protecting the people it has grown up with, it is safe to say that the Briard could be the right breed for you.

 Having said that, before taking any major step towards getting a Briard, it is important that you do your homework and amass the necessary know-how of buying and owning a Briard.